 Osteopathic medicine focuses on diagnoses of disease and illness and evaluation of injury.
 It uses drugs, surgery, and modern technology for treatment.
 Osteopathic doctors work in hospitals, clinics, research labs, and pharmaceutical companies.
 You’ll need an bachelor’s degree to start your path toward an osteopathic medical degree, which you’ll get at Wayne State.
-Recommended programs include the biology or chemistry pre-osteopathic medicine degree tracks to receive a solid foundation in the life or physical sciences.
+Recommended programs include the Biology or Chemistry Pre-Osteopathic Medicine degree tracks to receive a solid foundation in the life or physical sciences.
 After graduating from WSC, you’ll be ready to move on to coursework at a professional osteopathic medical school.
+Wayne State now has a 3+1 partnership with Kansas City University, where you can complete your bachelor's degree in either Biology or Chemistry by spending three years at WSC and one year at KCU.
+Your year at KCU also counts as your first year of graduate school, so you can earn your bachelor's degree and Doctor of Osteopathic Medicine degree in seven years instead of eight.

 Percent of recent WSC graduates employed or in graduate school